haileytapia/portfolio/SplunkStyleGuideContributions.md

 ---
 layout: default
-title: Contributions to the Splunk Style Guide
+title: Contributions to Splunk Style Guide
 parent: Software
 has_children: true
 ---

-# Contributions to the Splunk Style Guide
+# Contributions to Splunk Style Guide
 {: .no_toc }

 This subsection contains content I have created and revised for the _Splunk Style Guide_, the writing style reference for Splunk documentation and products.